Approximation of a stochastic wave equation in dimension three, with application to a support theorem in H\"{o}lder norm: Approximations of the wave equation

 By the definition of $\hat B(X_n)$, and applying \eqref{s4.19}, we have

 Thus,

 Putting together \eqref{s3.36} and \eqref{s3.38}--\eqref{s3.40} yields

-where $f_n=n^{3p} 2^{-np\left[{\frac{3-\beta}{2}}-{\frac{1}{2}}\right]}$.
-Since $\beta\in]0,2[$, $\lim_{n\to\infty}f_n=0$.
+where $f_n=n^{3p} 2^{-np [{\trup{(3-\beta)}{2}}-{\trup {1}{2}} ]}$.
+Since $\beta\in\,]0,2[$, $\lim_{n\to\infty}f_n=0$.

 The last part of the proof consists of getting estimates for the term $R_n^4(t,x,\bar{x})$.
-This is done using first Cauchy-Schwarz's inequality and then, applying Lemma \ref{lss3.1.1} with $Z_n$ replaced by $D(X_n)\ 1_{L_n}$.
+This is done using first Cauchy--Schwarz's inequality and then, applying Lemma~\ref{lss3.1.1} with $Z_n$ replaced by $D(X_n) 1_{L_n}$.
 The Lipschitz continuity of $D$ along with the estimate \eqref{s4.18} ensure that assumption \eqref{s3.21} is satisfied.
 We obtain

-where $ \alpha_1 \in ]0,(2-\beta)\wedge 1[ $ and $ \alpha_2 \in ]0,(2-\beta)[$.
+where $ \alpha_1 \in\,]0,(2-\beta)\wedge1[ $ and $ \alpha_2 \in\,]0,(2-\beta)[$.

 After having applied the change of variable $u\mapsto x-\bar{x}+y$, we have

 Applying H\"older's inequality, we obtain

 Bringing together the inequalities \eqref{s3.33}, \eqref{s3.35}, \eqref{s3.41}, \eqref{s3.42} and \eqref{s3.31}, yields